-When we have a muscle tear, fibrous tissue and adhesions forms at the place of injury and therefore elasticity and proper punctuality is lost.
-It makes the muscle, even more, prone to being pulled again and we entered the circle of the Repetitive Stress.
+When we have a muscle tear, fibrous tissue and adhesions form at the place of injury and therefore elasticity and proper punctuality are lost.
+It makes the muscle, even more, prone to being pulled again and we entered the circle of Repetitive Stress.
 With deep massage treatments, the therapist can break up the restrictive fibrous tissue and can initiate a proper healing process, but they do need rest.

 Injury management is an extremely important part of the healing process if you want to avoid running into the same problem again.

 Not properly healed injuries bear the risk of becoming chronic.

 If you experience pain, I would recommend, seeing a therapist as early as possible, to assess, treat and get help with the management of your injury or condition.
 Choose a therapist who has experience in working with dancers and discuss a recovery plan.
 Stick with it, and be patient.

 Franziska: Apart from badly healed acute injuries, what else can cause chronic injuries?